jessmed749/Longhorn-Network/README.md

 #### SWING UI

 ##### An implementation of an user interface using Swing UI.
-An easy implementation would be to visualize the student graph as either an adjacency list or adjacency matrix, as well as visualizing the roommates, pod formations.
+An easy implementation would be to visualize the student graph as either an adjacency list or adjacency matrix, as well as visualizing the roommates,   formations.
 More directions on SWING UI will be released on April 16th.

 ### Notes for Students
-- The `StudentGraph` class provides the foundation for both pod formation and referral path finding.
+- The `StudentGraph` class provides the foundation for both   formation and referral path finding.
 Ensure your implementation is robust and efficient.
 - Use the provided method signatures and adjust as needed to meet the requirements of Prim’s and Dijkstra’s algorithms.
 - Ask questions during lab sessions or office hours if you’re stuck.
 Debugging the graph structure is critical for completing this assignment successfully.

 ## FAQs

-### 1. Should we use inverted edge weights (10 - weight) in `PodFormation`?
+### 1. Should we use inverted edge weights (10 - weight) in ` Formation`?
 - **No**, inverted edge weights are only used in the referral path finder to prioritize stronger connections as shorter paths.
-- For pod formation, use the **calculated connection strength** directly to minimize the total weight of the pods.
-This ensures that pods are formed based on the strongest relationships between students.
+- For   formation, use the **calculated connection strength** directly to minimize the total weight of the  s.
+This ensures that  s are formed based on the strongest relationships between students.

 ---

 ### 2. How do we get disconnected graphs as mentioned in the edge cases?
-- Students are disconnected if their **connection strength is 0**, meaning they share no attributes such as internships, pods, etc.
+- Students are disconnected if their **connection strength is 0**, meaning they share no attributes such as internships,  s, etc.
 - Disconnected graphs occur naturally when there are groups of students with no connections to each other.
   - For example:
     ```